tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **June 28th**
+Morning (almost): Got a bunch of failed CI runs from the Wezterm fork so better sort that our.
+Thinking about it last night I think it's fine to just publish those Wezterm crates for now and let them know on the Wezterm Github Discussions.
+Getting a real craving to move onto the Viewsheds stuff!
+* laund__ suggested this for hotpatching in Rust: https://github.com/DioxusLabs/dioxus/blob/main/packages/subsecond/subsecond/src/lib.rs
+Evening: Busy day!
+9 hour stream 😲 Migrated pygls to `uv`.
+Spent most of the day getting the Tattoy Wezterm dependencies massaged to be able to publish them on crates.io.
+A little worried that the changes (mostly in various `Cargo.toml`s) might cause tricky conflicts when updating from upstream.
+But let's see.
+I got `shadow-terminal` published fine, so that's the main thing.

 📅 **June 27th**
 Afternoon: Let's see if we can put Shadow Terminal into its own repo.
 Then I'd like to try making a Python wrapper for it, I have no idea how to do that.
 Oh wait maybe I should try getting it to work with Browsh first?
 Marco (ProfessorLogout):